What 4 Trends are Shaping HR?

 With HR often being a fairly intensive and potentially mundane business area, it is a perfect candidate for outsourcing.
 By outsourcing your HR to a third-party company, you will save a lot of time, and likely a lot of money.
 Doing so will free up many employees to focus on more complex matters within your company, as well.
 Also, because these third-party companies specialize in HR, they will ensure you are always compliant.

 Technology has had a monumental impact on business and nearly every area of a company.
 While HR is traditional focused on people, technology still plays a massive role there.
-The role of technology in HR will only grow in 2020.
+The role of technology in HR will only grow.

 Technology can help HR improve in a number of different ways.
 Automation can speed up time consuming tasks, make mundane duties a thing of the past and manage data while also extracting a ton of analytics from it at the same time.
 Another exciting technological innovation in HR are applicant tracking systems (also known as ATS).